Martijncvv/game_of_life/README.md

 Any dead cell with three live neighbours becomes a live cell.
 All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-## How to simulation
+## How to simulate
-On default, all nodes are dead.
+- On default, all nodes are dead.
-Click right of the grid to pause the simulation.
+- Click right of the grid to pause the simulation.
-Click nodes you want to 'revive'.
+- Click nodes you want to 'revive'.
-Click right of the grid to start simulation.
+- Click right of the grid to start simulation.

 ## Extra info
 - Check https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life to look for 'special' patterns.